bhisaac/5eFP/5eFP-SRD.md

 >>
 >> You can add random encounters back in by assigning up to five random encounters as footholds contained within an unexplored world map tile.
 When PCs encounter a foothold, they draw and resolve a creature encounter instead of drawing a story card until all random encounters are resolved.

 - **Recall.** Once deployed, PCs may recall back to headquarters anytime by performing a special 1-minute ritual.
-Any PC not currently located at HQ is automatically recalled back to HQ at the end of a game session.
+Recalled PCs return to HQ.
+Any PC not currently located at HQ automatically returns to HQ at the end of a game session.
 A PC may only recall once per game session.

 > For Game Masters: How do the PCs recall?
 >
 >> What technology does the game use to make this happen?
 Teleportation?
 Airlifting?
 Shuttles?
 >>
 >> For example, in Enchanted Forest, the PCs use mystic skipping stone artifacts gifted to them when they graduate as a Queen's Herald.
-The stones cannot be destroyed.
+The stones are powerful magic items that cannot be destroyed.
 Each stone is unique and bonded to exactly one PC.
 PCs and their bonded stones simultaneously recall to HQ.
+>>
+> For Game Masters: Why do the PCs recall automatically after 8 hours?
+>
+>> A condition or situation afflicts the world map.
+This condition or situation makes prolonged contact impossible or lethal.
+What's going on in your world map that explains this limit?
+For example, in Enchanted Forest, the Enchantress Queen can only keep the PCs safe from the Nightmare for up to 8 hours once the PCs have finished deploying on the world map.
+The Enchantress Queen must then finish a long rest before undertaking another deployment.

 - **Headquarters (HQ).** The game has a centralized organization linking each PC to one another.
 Players almost always begin and end a game at HQ.